| Hashbang GlobalTime (#!GlobalTime) is a program for Java enabled

 time may be out by one hour during this 2 hour period at the start

+and end of daylight savings.
 In order to make GlobalTime run as smoothly as possible, the

 necessary daylight savings calculations are performed whenever it's